 A project of GlobeMed

-GlobeMed at ASU partners with ICOD Action Network in Uganda to build houses for HIV/AIDS affected orphans to improve health & fight poverty
+GlobeMed at ASU partners with ICOD Action Network in Uganda to support housing and sanitation projects for orphans affected by HIV/AIDs.

 Who We Are // GlobeMed at Arizona State University

 In 2012, GlobeMed at Arizona State University was founded and started their partnership with ICOD Action Network in Lyantonde, Uganda.
 Together, we work brick by brick to better the housing and sanitation of families within the district of Lyantonde, Uganda.

 Our Partner // ICOD Action Network in Lyantonde, Uganda

 ICOD Action Network is a registered NGO headquartered in the Lyantonde district of Uganda.
 ICOD is an acronym for Integrated Community Efforts for Development.
 The organization envisions a Ugandan society empowered, free from disease and suffering and where human rights are observed.
 Their overall objective is to respond to socio-economic challenges in societies affected by HIV/AIDS, high unemployment rates, insufficient health care, poor sanitation and famine.
 ICOD Action Network has continued to inspire individuals in Southwestern Uganda's poorest countries to find innovative and sustainable local solutions to end extreme poverty, hunger and diseases.